droidian/porting-guide/kernel-compilation.md

 `Image` is also available if your device requires a prebuilt dt

-For devices with a prebuilt dt image, take a look at [this implementation](https://github.com/Exynos7880-Linux/linux-android-samsung-a5y17lte/blob/bookworm/debian/rules#L8-L37)

 You can find which build target is required for your device by looking at the device tree of your device.

 ### initramfs hooks

 In case of any issues with initramfs (as an example unl0kr showing a black screen while encryption is enabled), scripts can be added to the packaging which will be included in the ramdisk.

-[This packaging](https://github.com/droidian-devices/linux-android-fxtec-pro1x/blob/bookworm/debian/initramfs-overlay/scripts/halium-hooks) can be taken as a reference.
+[This packaging](https://github.com/droidian-devices/linux-android-fxtec-pro1x/blob/droidian/debian/initramfs-overlay/scripts/halium-hooks) can be taken as a reference.

 The following adds a function which will run in the initramfs on boot.